rkcb/fed/notes/todos/tournamentCRUD.md

 ## Tournament Creation

-- Todo: updating eventContainer after server success (15min?)
+- Done: updating eventContainer after server success (15min?)
     * add handler to ajax: that is enough and easy
     * note: this can only be done once the 4th step is completed
 - Done: notify user about event creation